 About

 Welcome to Scientific Imagination.The imagination is where all disciplines merge: No artist has ever created a work without the use of imagination, and no scientist has created a model or hypothesis without employing imagination.
 We use imagination every day, for example, to assess traffic situations or to assess risks.
-We use imagination when we think about what we are going to eat or how the conversation with our boss will go tomorrow.
+We use imagination when we think about what we are going to eat for lunch, where we left our keys or what could be the best next move in a chessboard game.

 But is this really imagination, or just visualization?
+Are there other ways to imagine besides visualization?
+If so, how?
 What is imagination, and how does it work?
 With Scientific Imagination, I am mainly concerned with the question of what the role of imagination is in science, specifically when we are in search of new knowledge, discoveries, creativity, and invention.
 In my belief, the imagination is a process of reasoning, a way of thinking in which we use different ways of thinking than when we reason in language, for example.
 Using the imagination in our thinking, in a creative process, or in approaching a theory, is more akin to experience than to reasoning.
 By using our imaginations, we ‘see’ or ‘experience’ the situation at hand.

 Welcome to Scientific Imagination

-My academic journey led me to obtain a master’s degree in the philosophy of science, with a particular focus on Johannes Kepler’s science fiction masterpiece, “Somnium” (1634).
+My academic journey led me to obtain a master’s degree in the philosophy of science, with a particular focus on Johannes Kepler’s science fiction masterpiece, Somnium (1634).
 Recently I joined the Freudenthal Institute, History & Philosophy of Science.
-Under the guidance of dr. Guido Bacciagaluppi (Utrecht University), dr. Mike Stuart (York University, UK) and dr. Jai Grover (ESA ESTEC, Advanced Concepts Team) my research focuses on the epistemic value of imagination in space science and exploration.
+Under the guidance of dr. Guido Bacciagaluppi (Utrecht University), dr. Mike Stuart (University of York, UK) and dr. Jai Grover (European Space Agency, Advanced Concepts Team) my research focuses on the epistemic value of imagination in space science and exploration.

 The first question is: how do space scientists themselves conceive of the role of imagination is their work?
 Second, what is the value of imagination in future space missions (if any), and how can we account for that value, and perhaps even improve it?